How to Grow, Care and Propagate Gasteria disticha

 Gasteria disticha grows best under bright light with 6-8 hours of direct sunshine.
 Keep it away from hot midday sunlight to prevent scorching.

-To ensure even growth, rotate the pot regularly to make sure that the plant receives light on all sides.
+To ensure even growth, give the pot a quarter turn monhtly, to make sure that the plant receives light on all sides.

-Average warmth of 18-290C are ideal for Gasteria disticha.
+Gasteria disticha prospers in a warmth of 18-290C.
 The sudden change in temperature between day and night is good for the growth of this succulent plant.
+Keep the plant away from sources of drafts to prevent sudden temperature changes which can result in stunted growth and loss of the plant

-Gasteria disticha has no need for extra humidity.
-Average room humidity of 50-55% is ideal for this plant.
+Gasteria disticha has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Maintain a proper air flow to discourage fungal diseases.

 Potting Soil

-The best soil for Gasteria disticha should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Gasteria disticha should be rich in organic matter, loose and free-draining to avoid getting sogginess.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents potting soil is ideal for these plants.
+A blend of 2 parts cactus & succulents potting mix, 1 part perlite or pumice, and 1 part coarse sand or gravel is perfect for these plants.

 Fertilizer

-Feed Gasteria disticha with a balanced, water-soluble fertilizer monthly during the growing period as they are slow growing and therefore do not need frequent feeding.
+Feed Gasteria disticha with a balanced, water-soluble fertilizer monthly in spring and summer as they are slow growing and therefore do not need frequent feeding.

-Withhold feeding in the cold season as growth is minimal at this time, thus, the plant does not require a lot of feeding.
+Withhold feeding in fall and winter as growth is minimal at this time, thus, the plant does not require a lot of feeding.

 Repotting

-Repot Gasteria disticha at the beginning of the growing season only when the plant becomes root-bound.
+Repot Gasteria disticha at the beginning of the growing season (spring to early summer), only when the plant becomes root-bound.
 Use a shallow rather than a deep pot as it has shallow roots.

 The pot should be only 1 size larger than the current one.
 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Check out these succulents pots available on Amazon.